mwarning/SimpleDNS/README.md

 ### Introduction

-SimpleDSN is a very simplisting webserver.
+SimpleDNS is a very simple DNS server.<br />
-It was made for learning the basics of DNS and maybe more at some time.
+It was made to learn the basics of the DNS protocol.

 Features:
 * very small
 * single-threaded
-* simple functions for
-* all necessary data structures in place to handle other queries
+* all necessary data structures for further features
 * very simplistic memory management
 * no full protection against malformed requests :|